stampedethegoat/dd-docs/content/logs/log_collection/_index.md

 ## Getting started with the Agent

 Log collection requires an Agent version >= 6.0.
+[Agent installation instruction][1].

 Older versions of the Agent do not include the `Log collection` interface that is used for log collection.

-If you are not using it already, please follow [the Agent installation instruction][1].

 Collecting logs is **disabled** by default in the Datadog Agent, you need to enable it in `datadog.yaml`: